-Learning Objective: 02-02 Outline the IRS audit process; how returns are selected; the different types of audits; and what happens after the audit.
+Learning Objective: 02-02 Outline the IRS audit process, how returns are selected, the different types of audits, and what

 15. If a taxpayer has little cash and a very technical tax case that she feels very strongly that the tax rules are "on her side," she should prefer to have her case tried in the U.S. Tax Court.